Exabyte-io/documentation/docs/entities-general/actions/copy-bank.md

 # Import Entities from Bank

-In order to import Materials or Workflows from their respective [Banks](../bank.md) into the Account-owned [collections](/accounts/collections.md), the following general procedure should be followed.
+In order to import Entities from their respective [Banks](../bank.md) into the Account-owned [collections](/accounts/collections.md), the following general procedure should be followed.

 # Open Bank Page

 First click on the corresponding `Bank` option in the [left-hand Sidebar](/ui/universal/left-sidebar.md) and choose either Materials or Workflows.
-The user is then presented with a comprehensive list of centrally-stored Bank Entities, depending on the selected option.

 # Search for Entity